jsdonato/Simplex_Armadillo/README.md

 # Simplex Armadillo
 Library with implementation of simplex algorithm which uses the Armadillo C++ library.
-The implementation of this algorithm is based on the description and derivation provided in the following text (https://github.com/jon77lee/JLee_LinearOptimizationBook/blob/master/JLee.4.0.pdf) which professor Jon Lee utilized and wrote to teach MATH 561 and the University of Michigan.
+The implementation of this algorithm is based on the description and derivation provided in the following text (https://github.com/jon77lee/JLee_LinearOptimizationBook/blob/master/JLee.4.0.pdf) which professor Jon Lee utilized and wrote to teach MATH 561 at the University of Michigan.

 ## Description
 The algorithms solves the following two problems as the same time.